“Painting is poetry that is seen rather than felt, and poetry is painting that is felt rather than seen.”

 ― Leonardo da Vinci

-Though I am no Shakespeare, I do enjoy writing poems now and again; they’re like a match made in heaven for your thoughts and feelings!
+Though I am no Shakespeare, I do enjoy writing poems now and again; poetry and mental health are a match made in heaven.

 What is a scar but a battle that has been won?